Which is Better: The 2019 Hyundai Tucson or 2019 Kia Sportage?

 All figures are EPA estimates.
 Actual mileage may vary.

-There are currently no New 2019 Hyundai Tucson Limited 4dr SUV for Sale in inventory
+2019 Hyundai Tucson AWD SE 4dr SUV for Sale

 We make every effort to provide accurate information, please verify options and price before purchase, Pohanka is not responsible for errors or omissions.
 All vehicles subject to prior sale.
 Quoted price available on in-stock units only.
 All prices are exclusive internet prices only.
 Financing is subject to approved credit through designated lender.
 Price plus tax, tags, dealer installed options, dealer processing fee of $799 and freight of $810 - $1100.
 All customers will qualify for all manufacturer rebates and incentives included in the price, some require financing through the manufacturer.
 Some manufacturer rebates are not compatible with special manufacturer finance offers.
 Manufacturer Rebates and incentives are valid during the time period set by the manufacturer and are subject to change without notice.
 Additional manufacturer rebates and incentives may apply to those who qualify and may lower the sales price.
 2 or more available at this price.

 * Military Rebate - Customers (or spouse) must be Active Duty, Reservist/National Guard, Retired, or a Veteran from the U.S. Military at the commencement of the program period.
 Personnel from the U.S. Military eligible for this program are defined as customers serving or having served in the United States Air Force, Army, Coast Guard, Marine Corps, Navy, Reserves, or National Guard.

 * Valued Owner - Customers must be the registered owner or Customers currently living with an immediate family member who is the registered owner of a Hyundai vehicle at the commencement of the program period.